happy "no new things" day 2024!

 sometimes there are other exceptions, but beyond those above, i try to keep exceptions to an extreme minimum.

-it’s wild to have been in this practice for 6 years but it’s getting better and better each year. one year i connected with someone who takes the last two weeks of december off completely and i’m not there yet but like… squad goals. cause like… who really gets anything done during those weeks anyways?
+it’s wild to have been in this practice for 6 years but it’s getting better and better each year. one year i connected with someone who takes the last two weeks of december off completely and i’m not there yet but… squad goals, ya know?

 words / writing / post-processing